-Figure 2.10: Graph-based planning. (a) Road network definition file (RNDF), used for high level route planning. (b) Graph of feasible trajectories at an intersection. spaces, since the number of points in the grid scales exponentially in the dimension of the state space.
+Figure 2.10: Graph-based planning. (a) Road network definition file (RNDF), used for high level route planning. (b) Graph of feasible trajectories at an intersection.

+Figure 2.11: Rapidly exploring random tree (RRT) path planning.
+Random exploration of a 2D search space by randomly sampling points and connecting them to the graph until a feasible path between start and goal is found.
+Figure and caption courtesy Correll et al. [CHHR22] (CC-BY-ND-NC). as weights on the nodes and/or edges in the graph).
+Figure 2.10 illustrates one such approach, used in an autonomous vehicle setting [BdTH+07].
+Rapidly-exploring random tree (RRT).
+While graph-based search methods can be very fast, they can become difficult to implement in high dimensional state spaces, since the number of points in the grid scales exponentially in the dimension of the state space.
 An alternative to "filling" the state space with grid points is to sample feasible trajectories from the primitive set and then "explore" the state space by constructing a tree consisting of concatenated segments.
 A popular algorithm for this type of sample-based planning is rapidly-exploring random tree (RRT) search, as illustrated in Figure 2.11.
 The idea in RRT search is that we start from the initial point in the trajectory and construct a tree of possible trajectories by constantly adding new segments to existing points on the tree.
 When we add a segment that gets close to the desired final point, we can use the path back to the root to establish a feasible trajectory for the system.

-Figure 2.11: Rapidly exploring random tree (RRT) path planning.
-Random exploration of a 2D search space by randomly sampling points and connecting them to the graph until a feasible path between start and goal is found.
-Figure and caption courtesy Correll et al. [CHHR22] (CC-BY-ND-NC).
-2.6 Further Reading The two degree of freedom controller structure introduced in this chapter is described in a bit more detail in FBS2e (in the context of output feedback control) and a description of some of the origins of this structure are provided in the "Further Reading" section of Chapter 8.
+2.6 Further Reading The two degree of freedom controller structure introduced in this chapter is described in a bit more detail in FBS2e, Chapter 8 (in the context of output feedback control) and a description of some of the origins of this structure are provided in the "Further Reading" section of Chapter 8.
 Gain scheduling is a classical technique that is often omitted from introductory control texts, but a good description can be found in the survey article by Rugh [Rug90] and the work of Shamma [Sha90].
-Differential flatness was originally developed by Fliess, Levin, Martin and Rouchon [FLMR92].
+Differential flatness was originally developed by Fliess, Levine, Martin and Rouchon [FLMR92].
 See [Mur97] for a description of the role of flatness in control of mechanical systems and [vNM98, MFHM05] for more information on flatness applied to flight control systems.
-Exercises $\mathbf{2.1}$ (Feasible trajectory for constant reference) Consider a linear input/output system of the form $$\dot{x} = Ax + Bu, \qquad y = Cx \tag{2.11}$$ in which we wish to track a constant reference r.
+Exercises 2.1 (Feasible trajectory for constant reference).
+Consider a linear input/output system of the form $$\dot{x} = Ax + Bu, \qquad y = Cx \tag{2.13}$$ in which we wish to track a constant reference r.
 A feasible (steady state) trajectory for the system is given by solving the equation $$\begin{bmatrix} 0 \\ r \end{bmatrix} = \begin{bmatrix} A & B \\ C & 0 \end{bmatrix} \begin{bmatrix} x_d \\ u_d \end{bmatrix}$$ for x_d and u_d .